 The frameworks included 62 recommendations relating to the selection and measurement of outcomes and 16 themes were identified from these recommendations.
 The identified themes included recommendations to consult stakeholders before deciding on outcome measures; defining the outcome measures of interest and agreeing minimally important clinical differences prior to undertaking evaluations; and giving consideration to the appropriate timing of key outcome measurements.

 The identified themes included recommendations to consider the measurement of 13 types of outcome in HIT evaluations.
-These included measures of usability and acceptability, measures of the effects of HITs on the quality of care (e.g. adherence to guidelines), measures of data quality; and the effects of HITs on healthcare related social interactions (see table x for a full list of the recommended outcome types).
+These included measures of usability and acceptability, measures of the effects of HITs on the quality of care (e.g. adherence to guidelines), measures of data quality; and the effects of HITs on healthcare related social interactions (see Table3 for a full list of the recommended outcome types).
 Six recommendations highlighted the importance of identifying adverse events and unintended consequences during HIT evaluations.